alisaro/ConcurrentProgramming/README.md

 * Threads_PerfectNumber.cs with threads
   * This program calculate the fuction PerfectNumber showing the time that spent in this calculationin each threads

 * Tasks_PerfectNumber.cs with tasks
   * This program calculate the fuction PerfectNumber showing the time that spent in this calculation in each threads or task

 * Program3threads.cs multithreads

+*ParallelFor_PerfectNumber.cs  Parallelism.For Loop
+  * This program calculate the fuction PerfectNumber showing the time that spent in this calculation in normal for loop and in parallel for loop

 * Countries.cs
 ```c#
 var result = from c in Countries